-• A632 Greenway (approx. £400,000) - a DCC project to connect Bolsover to MEGZ.
+- A632 Greenway (approx. £400,000) a DCC project to connect Bolsover to MEGZ.
 Designed and ready to go.
-DCC have contributed £75,000.

-- Pleasley Vale (approx. £650,000) the missing link in the Archaeological Way between the Meden Trail and Forge Lane. - Doe Lea (approx. £350,000) a link between the Stockley Trail at Bramley Vale and Stainsby Mill.
+DCC have contributed £75,000. - Pleasley Vale (approx. £650,000) the missing link in the Archaeological Way between the Meden Trail and Forge Lane. - Doe Lea (approx. £350,000) a link between the Stockley Trail at Bramley Vale and Stainsby Mill.
 The National Trust are looking to build a new path from Stainsby Mill to the Hardwick Inn, so it will be possible to enter and exit Hardwick via the existing one way system using the new path to return to Stainsby Mill.
 The Stockley Trail to Doe Lea section crosses DCC land and will be subject to further discussions / approvals. - 8.6 The cycle network still presents challenges.
-Particularly, ensuring a safe crossing point in Bassetlaw District, across the A60 where the trail through Creswell Crags continues as the Robin Hood Way.
-And also implementing a safe footpath alongside the A60 linking the Harley Gallery (Welbeck) with Creswell Crags.
-Also linking the Frithwood Trail through Creswell linking with the new Clowne Branch line. - 8.7 National trends also indicate that there is growth in intergenerational family holidays and breaks.
+Particularly, linking the Frithwood Trail through Creswell to the new Clowne Greenway.
+A safe crossing point on the A60 and new footpaths are being provided in Bassetlaw District linking to the Robin Hood Way and also linking the Harley Gallery with Creswell Crags, strengthening the connection between those attractions. - 8.7 National trends also indicate that there is growth in intergenerational family holidays and breaks.
 Therefore Bolsover District needs to improve its offer of a number of different attractions that would appeal to parents, grandparents and children.
 The District's attractions combined with those available in the wider area help to provide greater variety that would attract a larger family grouping, or indeed other smaller traveller groupings.